notlucash/Connect-4/README.md

 # Connect-4
 PA9 Final, game based on connect 4.

-*Make sure to run the game in debug mode x64*
+*Make sure to run the game in release mode x64*

 This project was made by the 4 connected members, Lucas [Lab Section 11] |